Physical Therapist

 - What would be your advice to students preparing to enter this field?

-Asked by Amanda about 7 years ago
+Asked by Amanda over 7 years ago

 I had a hernia repair surgery with mesh.
 Surgery cut me right down the middle weakening my abdominal muscles.
 I'm definitely overweight and now have another hernia above repair.
 Can an EMS strengthen my abs I don't care about weight just strength.

-Asked by mike about 6 years ago
+Asked by mike almost 7 years ago

 What is the name of and where can I find the arm exercise bike to increase ROM?
 Thank you!

-Asked by andrea over 8 years ago
+Asked by andrea about 9 years ago